MikeTaylor/firefly/doc/deploy-and-enable.md

 A module can only be used when it has been enabled for a specific tenant, by POSTing the module identifier to `/_/proxy/tenants/TENANT/modules` for some value of _TENANT_.
 This needs to be done separately for each tenant that is to use the module.
 When a module is enabled for a tenant on one node of a cluster, it is enabled for all nodes -- or, to put it another way, enabling/disabling modules is nothing to do with nodes at all.

+**XXX @adam:**
+The "Enabling the module" should also mention the install call.
+The install call (perhaps a bad name) is just a multi-enable/disable thingy.
+The single enable API is really not useful any more.
+See https://github.com/folio-org/okapi/blob/master/doc/guide.md#install-modules-per-tenant .
+The install example, illustrates the situation in August 2017..
+During those days pulling in mod-users-bl pulled in a total of 4 modules (including mod-users-bl).
+Those were the days.

+**XXX**
+Discuss the `_tenant` interface, the distinction between `loadReference` and `loadSample`, when these might be expected, and idempotency guards.

+Once a module is enabled for a tenant, Okapi may use any deployed instance of that module to service any request on behalf of the tenant.
+Sequences of requests may be routed to different deployed instances.

 ### Permissions